 Further in the passage, Marcus seems to be saying the alternative to enlightenment (philosophy) is slavery, which he defines as "groaning" and "going through the motions" - certainly no joy in that!
 Then he seems to defend men who at least preached that everyone ought to live a life philosophically, but perhaps were hypocrites ("simply strutted a dramatic role").
-To which Marcus responds he certainly has the capacity to listen to reason from hypocrites, but he is absolutely not condemned to act the hypocrite - he can take the lesson without having to act like the (bad) teacher.
-A modern day rendition of this idea is "don't throw the baby out with the bathwater."
+To which Marcus responds he certainly has the capacity to listen to reason from hypocrites, but he is not condemned to act as the hypocrite - he can take the lesson without having to act like the (bad) teacher.
+A modern-day rendition of this idea is "don't throw the baby out with the bathwater."
 To be clearer, however, I think the ideal scenario is to learn philosophy from sages - true Stoic sages who live what they teach.

 (see also Citadel p.
 271, 303-305)